PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 19:34:05
+Last updated: 2024-04-02 19:34:38
-Random Quote: Our intention creates our reality. - Wayne Dyer
+Random Quote: A long habit of not thinking a thing wrong gives it a superficial appearance of being right. - Thomas Paine